AryanVBW/portfolio/README.md

 ## How to Run Locally

-1. Clone this repository: `git clone https://github.com/your-username/your-repo-name.git`
+1. Clone this repository: `git clone https://github.com/AryanVBW/porfolio.git`
-2. Navigate to the project directory: `cd your-repo-name`
+2. Navigate to the project directory
 3. Open `index.html` in your web browser.

 ## Future Plans